ellipse-software/url-shortener/README.md

 ## Issues

-If you have a questio or there is a problem, please open an issue.
+If you have a question or there is a problem, please open an issue.

 ## License